 Writing Resources

 Wanting to learn more about the writing craft, I studied creative writing under Meredith Nixon in 2006.
-Three years later, I took a 2-year Apprentice Fiction course, at Christian Writers Guild with Sandra Byrd as my mentor (I highly recommend her as a writing coach).
-In 2014, I enrolled in the Journeyman Fiction course under the tutelage of Deborah Christensen.
+Three years later, I took the Apprentice Fiction course from Jerry B. Jenkins’ Christian Writers Guild with Sandra Byrd as my mentor (I highly recommend her as a writing coach).
+In 2014, I enrolled in the Journeyman Fiction course with Deborah Christensen as my mentor.
+Since then, I have published articles in local newspapers, written posts for some awesome websites, and published my memoir.

 My 3-D Life ~ Seriously Write